gbmhunter/MOsal/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v3.5.0.0  2014-09-12 Updated Makefile to download and build dependencies correctly. v3.4.1.0  2014-09-12 Added code to .travis.yml file to download the MAssert dependency before building, to try and fix the TravisCI error. v3.4.0.0  2014-09-12 Added .travis.yml file for TravisCI functionality, closes #3.
+v3.5.1.0  2014-09-12 2nd attempt at trying to get TravisCI to build correctly. v3.5.0.0  2014-09-12 Updated Makefile to download and build dependencies correctly. v3.4.1.0  2014-09-12 Added code to .travis.yml file to download the MAssert dependency before building, to try and fix the TravisCI error. v3.4.0.0  2014-09-12 Added .travis.yml file for TravisCI functionality, closes #3.